sezanzeb/input-remapper/readme/macros.md

 > Moves the mouse cursor in both x and y direction.
 >
-> If `acceleration` is provided then the cursor will accelerate from zero to the
+> If the fractional `acceleration` value is provided then the cursor will accelerate
-> maximum specified x and y speeds.
+> from zero to the maximum specified x and y speeds.
 >
 > ```ts
 > mouse(x: int | float, y: int | float, acceleration: float | None)